Skip to content

 notify = ["slack-ops"]

-# Backups specifically also page the on-call channel
+# Backups also send to the on-call channel

 [[notification_route]]